ktura30/cybersecurity-homelabs-kaleb/README_human.md

 # 🛡️ Cybersecurity Project Portfolio

 Hey!
-I'm Noah Tamrat, a third-year IT major diving deep into cybersecurity.
+I'm Kaleb Tura, a third-year IT major diving deep into cybersecurity.
 These are two simple but meaningful projects I worked on to build hands-on skills outside of class.

 ---